Chief, Division of Orthopaedic Surgery

 The Children's Hospital of Philadelphia Endowed Chair in Pediatric Orthopaedic Surgery

 Professor of Orthopaedic Surgery, University of Pennsylvania School of Medicine

-- Professor of Orthopaedic Surgery at the Children's Hospital of Philadelphia (2000 – present)
+- Assistant Professor of Orthopaedic Surgery at University of Pennsylvania School of Medicine (1991 – 1996)

 - Associate Professor of Orthopaedic Surgery at the Children's Hospital of Philadelphia (1996 – 2000)